Single Gene Disorders

 The non-polyglutamine trinucleotide repeat disorders include Fragile X syndrome, Fragile XE mental retardation, Friedrich’s ataxia, Myotonic dystrophy, Spinocerebellar ataxia type 8 and type 12.

-Huntington ’s disease is a neurodegenerative disease caused by a polyglutamine trinucleotide repeat expansion disorder due to CAG repeats.
+Huntington’s disease is a neurodegenerative disease caused by a polyglutamine trinucleotide repeat expansion disorder due to CAG repeats.
 It affects brain nerve cells by damaging them.
-The brain damage get worse by the time.
+The brain damage gets worse by time.
 The onset of symptoms typically starts between the age of 30 and 50 years of men and women being equally affected.
 The clinical manifestations of the disease can be classified as movement disorders, cognitive and psychiatric features.

-The cognitive symptoms include difficulty learning anything new, communication difficulties, problems with multitasking, planning, and inability to perceive space with respect to tables and walls.
-Involuntary movements are uncoordinated and jerky in nature.
+The cognitive symptoms include difficulty learning anything new, communication difficulties, problems with multi-tasking, planning, and the inability to perceive space with respect to tables and walls.
+Involuntary movements are un-coordinated and jerky in nature.
 Movement symptoms include tics, muscle spasms, rigidity, dysarthrias, dysphagia, chorea, and athetosis.
 Increased irritability, obsessive traits like repeated hand washing, anxiety, apathy, personality changes, mania, and delirium constitute the psychiatric symptoms.

 Fragile X Syndrome

 Affected individuals can have more than 200 and up to 1000 repeats while asymptomatic individuals have between 53 to 230 CGG copies.
 Clinical features of the syndrome include long, prominent pinnae, mental retardation, stereotypical movements of the hands and hyperactivity.
 It typically affects males.
-Males transmit the defective mutated genes to their daughters not son.
-A carrier mother has increased risk of affected offspring.
+Males transmit the defective mutated genes to their daughters, not their sons.
+A carrier mother has increased the risk of affected offspring.

 These are disorders which are inherited from the mother as the mitochondria are part of the ovum during fertilization.
 A father who has a mitochondrial mutation cannot transmit the mutation to his progeny.
 The mitochondria have their own DNA which mutates at a rate greater than 20 times that of nuclear DNA.

 Inheritance of mitochondrial disorders includes autosomal dominant, autosomal recessive and X-linked recessive.
 They can affect different organ systems; their onset can be at any age, and they affect males and females equally.
 Their phenotypic expression can differ in individuals of the same family and depends on the type of mutation, the prevalence of mutant mitochondria (whether homoplasmy or heteroplasmy) and the organ which is involved.
-Carriers of the mutated genes through mitochondira donot suffer from the condition, they transmit their genes to offsprings out of which 25% are in the disease condition, 50% are carriers and rest 25 % donot exhibit either the condition or carrier trait.
+Carriers of the mutated genes through mitochondria do not suffer from the condition, they transmit their genes to their offspring; out of which, 25% are in the disease condition, 50% are carriers and the rest (25%) do not exhibit either the condition or carrier trait.

 Examples of mitochondrial disorders include Leber optic atrophy and MERRF syndrome.